onepanelio/onepanel/README.md

 # Onepanel

 Welcome to Onepanel!
-This is the main repository for the API and also where you can submit bugs and enchancement requests.
+This is the main repository for the API and also where you can submit bugs and enhancement requests.

 ## Getting started
 See our [deployment guide](https://onepanelio.github.io/core-docs/docs/deployment/overview) to get started.